Sniper: World War II

 The U.S. Army's lack of familiarity with sniping tactics proved disastrous in Normandy and the campaign in Western Europe where they encountered well trained German snipers.
-In Normandy, German snipers remained hidden in the dense vegetation and were able to encircle American units, firing at them from all sides.
+In Normandy, German snipers could remain hidden in the dense vegetation and were able to encircle American units, firing at them from all sides.
 The American and British forces were surprised by how near the German snipers could approach in safety and attack them, as well as by their ability to hit targets at up to 1,000m.
 A notable mistake made by inexperienced American soldiers was to lie down and wait when targeted by German snipers, allowing the snipers to pick them off one after another.
-German snipers often infiltrated Allied lines and sometimes when the front-lines moved, they continued to fight from their sniping positions, refusing to surrender until their rations and munitions were exhausted.
+German snipers often infiltrated Allied lines, and when the front-lines moved, they would sometimes continue fighting from their sniping positions, refusing to surrender until their rations and munitions were exhausted.

 Those tactics were also a consequence of changes in German enlistment.
 After several years of war and heavy losses on the Eastern Front, the German army was forced to rely more heavily on enlisting teenage soldiers.
 Due to lack of training in more complex group tactics, and thanks to rifle training provided by the Hitlerjugend, those soldiers were often used as autonomous left-behind snipers.
 While an experienced sniper would take a few lethal shots and retreat to a safer position, those young boys, due both to a disregard for their own safety and to lack of tactical experience would frequently remain in a concealed position and fight until they ran out of ammunition or were killed or wounded.
 While this tactic generally ended in the demise of the sniper, giving rise to the nickname "Suicide Boys" that was given to those soldiers, this irrational behavior proved quite disruptive to the Allied forces' progress.
 After World War II, many elements of German sniper training and doctrine were copied by other countries.

-In the Pacific War, the Empire of Japan trained snipers.
+In the Pacific War, the Empire of Japan also trained snipers.
 In the jungles of Asia and the Pacific Islands, snipers posed a serious threat to U.S., British, and Commonwealth troops.
-Japanese snipers were specially trained to use the environment to conceal themselves.
-Japanese snipers used foliage on their uniforms and dug well-concealed hide-outs that were often connected with small trenches.
+Japanese snipers were specially trained to use the environment to conceal themselves, using foliage on their uniforms and digging well-concealed hide-outs that often connected to small trenches.
 There was no need for long range accuracy because most combat in the jungle took place within a few hundred meters.
-Japanese snipers were known for their patience and ability to remain hidden for long periods.
-They almost never left their carefully camouflaged hiding spots.
-This meant that whenever a sniper was in the area, the location of the sniper could be determined after the sniper had fired a few shots.
-The Allies used their own snipers in the Pacific, notably the U.S. Marines, who used M1903 Springfield rifles.
+Japanese snipers were known for their patience and ability to remain hidden for long periods, almost never leaving their carefully camouflaged sniping spots.
+This meant that whenever a sniper was in the area, the location of the sniper could sometimes only be determined after the sniper had fired a few shots.
+The Allies also used their own snipers in the Pacific, notably the U.S. Marines, who used M1903 Springfield rifles.